ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/distinct.java.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-## Paging
+## Paging with the Distinct Keyword

+The following approach must be used when calling the `distinct()` method while paging.
 Please read the dedicated article about [paging through tampered results](../../indexes/querying/paging#paging-through-tampered-results).
-This kind of paging is required when using a distinct keyword.

-## Count
+## Counting

 RavenDB supports returning counts when the distinct operation is used.

 {CODE:java distinct_2_1@Indexes\Querying\Distinct.java /}

-{INFO:Performance}
+{INFO: }

+### Performance Cost and an Alternative Approach

 Please keep in mind that this operation might not be efficient for large sets of data due to the need to scan all of the index results in order to find all the unique values.

-The same result might be achieved by creating a [Map-Reduce](../../indexes/map-reduce-indexes) index that aggregates data by the field where you want a distinct value of. e.g.
+The same result might be achieved by creating a [Map-Reduce](../../indexes/map-reduce-indexes) index that aggregates data by the field where you want a distinct value.
+[Indexes](../../indexes/creating-and-deploying) need to process entire datasets just once, after which they only process any new data.
+Queries process all of the data assigned to them each time they are activated.

+Learn how to use the alternative approach efficiently in the article [Implementing a count(distinct) query in RavenDB](https://ravendb.net/articles/implementing-a-countdistinct-query-in-ravendb).

+#### Map-Reduce Index Sample:

 {CODE:java distinct_3_1@Indexes\Querying\Distinct.java /}